Is Cheddar Cheese Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of cheddar cheese during pregnancy?

 The primary risk with any cheese during pregnancy is Listeria contamination, which can cause miscarriage, stillbirth, or serious illness in newborns.
-However, this risk is extremely low with cheddar cheese because it's a hard, aged cheese made from pasteurized milk.
-The only cheddar varieties to avoid are those made from raw or unpasteurized milk, which are rare and typically found only at specialty cheese shops or farmers markets.
-Always check the label if you're unsure.
+However, this risk is extremely low with cheddar cheese because it's a hard, aged cheese with low moisture.
+The main concern is raw milk cheddar, which bypasses the pasteurization process that kills harmful bacteria.
+Some specialty cheddars also contain alcohol (bourbon, beer) or horseradish flavoring, which should be avoided during pregnancy.

 Can you eat cheddar cheese when pregnant?